DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

 ⭐️ This is a GREAT pull quote

+> It establishes faith—understood here as the selection of foundational axioms—not as an intellectual weakness or a stopgap for missing knowledge, but as the necessary basis for any system of understanding

+⭐️⭐️⭐️

+> This paper provides the first systematic mapping between the Ruliad computational metaphysics and Kabbalistic emanation theory

+⭐️⭐️⭐️

+this is maybe the most exciting part.
+If I were trying to market this paper this is maybe one of the lines I'd use (especially to attract if anyone else has done this, or is trying to do it)

 ---

 > Every attempt to derive "ought" from "is," to extract meaning from mechanism, fails.
 This is not a temporary limitation that future science will overcome but appears to be a structural feature of the empirical method itself.